 The uRA MUST authorize the Originating Entity's access to the Service Plane.

 The uRA is also responsible for traceability of requests for the purpose of security auditing by other NSA within the network involved in a specific Connection Service instance.
-The reference to the Originating Entity’s identity information is added to the NSI message header, along with the NSA identifier of the uRA, and sent to all peer PA participating in the Connection Service request.
+The Originating Entity’s identity information is added to the NSI message header, along with the NSA identifier of the uRA, and sent to all peer PA participating in the Connection Service request.
 The uRA must maintain a local audit log of the originating reference and the NSI message for future reference.

 The uRA MUST populate each NSI Connection Service message with its unique NSA identifier.

-The uRA MUST populate each NSI Connection Service message with a reference to the Originating Entity’s identity.
+The uRA MUST populate each NSI Connection Service message with the Originating Entity’s identity.

+The uRA MAY choose to provide an obfuscated identifier to the to the Originating Entity’s identity instead of the identity itself for the purpose of privacy.

-It MUST be possible for any NSA in the network to back trace this identity reference to the originating uRA of the Connection Service request, and resolve the reference to the identity of the Originating Entity.
+If an obfuscated identifier is used for the Originating Entity it MUST be possible for any NSA in the network to back trace this identity reference to the originating uRA of the Connection Service request, and resolve the reference to the identity of the Originating Entity.

-For example, a uRA can authenticate a local Originating Entity as long as the uRA is a part of a trusted Service Plane as describe earlier in this document.
+For example, a uRA can authenticate a local Originating Entity as long as the uRA is a part of a trusted Service Plane as described earlier in this document.
 This includes authentication done by user applications that have an integrated uRA.